debrief/pepys-import/docs/README.md

 If you would like regenerate the document structure:

-- `sphinx-quickstart` can be called to set up a source directory and create necessary configurations.
+- `sphinx-quickstart` [link](https://www.sphinx-doc.org/en/master/usage/quickstart.html#setting-up-the-documentation-sources) can be called to set up a source directory and create necessary configurations.
-- Another option is using the following code: `sphinx-apidoc -F -o docs pepys_import`
+- Another option is using the following code: `sphinx-apidoc -F -o docs pepys_import`[link](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html)